-What do all great stories have in common?
-OK — aside from having a beginning, a middle and end?
+What does every good story have in common?
+OK — aside from having a beginning, a middle and an end?

 They all have that special “something” that makes the reader care.

-Read on to learn about 5 best-in-class digital storytelling campaigns from the past year and start writing your brand’s own happily ever after.
+Read on to learn about 8 best-in-class digital storytelling examples and start writing your brand’s own happily ever after.

 Like any good story, we’ll start from the beginning: What do we actually mean when we say “digital storytelling?”